IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 ### General rules

-- Names are written in lower-case letters.
+- Names are written in lowercase letters.
 - Names consist of several fields separated by dashes, which means that the fields themselves can not contain dashes.
 - Some fields are mandatory, and some of them are optional, as per project